ivan-ivanov23/StudentGreenTravel/README.md

     - **"Student Data.xlsx":** contains the student data
     - **"Custom Emission Factors.xlsx":** contains the emission factor data
-- **"calculator.spec":** contains the packaging information of the project
+- **"calculator.spec":** contains the packaging information of the project -**"StudentGreenTravel.zip":** contains the packaged version of the project

 ## How to run the project: